 I am worthless and unimportant.
 I am not enough.
 And last year proved it.

 I was in a job that wasn’t good for my mental health for a variety of reasons, so I left.
 I wasn’t enough to withstand it.
 Little One had some teeth pulled a year ago.
 I wasn’t a good enough owner to keep all her pearly whites pearly white.
-I didn’t complete a novel in 2017.
+I didn’t complete a novel last year.
 I’m not a good enough writer.
 Sometimes it takes me longer than I’d like to return texts that friends send.
 I’m not a good friend to them.
 Sometimes it takes friends a long time to respond to me.
 I’m not good enough for them.
-I barely read any books this year.
+I barely read any books last year.
 I’m not a good enough reader.
 I don’t think I brushed all of Little One’s teeth last night.
 I just keep failing.
 I don’t spend as much time with my niece and nephews as I could.
 I’m not a good enough aunt.
 My parents probably hoped for more from me when I was born.
 I’ve let them down.

 And there are so many more examples I could give.